Gnzaga/Personal-Portfolio-Site/README.md

 ## Getting Started
 ----------------

-This project was bootstrapped with Create React App, and then customized to meet my needs.
+This project was bootstrapped with Create React App, and customized to meet our specific needs.

 ## About This Setup
 -------------------